China, in global campaign, vaccinates its people in Thailand - WTMJ

 Yang Xin, minister counsellor at the Chinese Embassy, said Beijing’s “Spring Sprout” program would benefit tens of thousands of Chinese in the country.
 An estimated 150,000 Chinese citizens live in Thailand.

-China has so far supplied millions of vaccine doses to the country, most of which Thailand purchased.
+China has so far supplied 6 million vaccine doses to the country, most of which Thailand purchased.

 The Thai government has said it will vaccinate Thais before inoculating most other foreigners, regardless of risk factors or age.